Half-time review

 Seminar

-The half-time seminar consists of a presentation given by the doctoral student in English followed by a question and answer session involving the half-time committee and audience.
+The half-time seminar consists of a presentation given by the doctoral student in English followed by a discussion with questions from the half-time committee and audience.
 The presentation is to summarise the results and planned continuation of the student’s doctoral studies in relation to his/her individual study plan.

-The half-time seminar is public and advertised internally.
+The half-time seminar is public and advertised within KI.

 Follow-up meeting